 Contracts and Specifications

 This course includes a fundamental overview of contract law, followed by the application of this material in the contracts for construction.
 Subsequently, the student is exposed to construction specifications.
 Substantial use is made of actual documents such as those of the New York State Department of Transportation, The Construction Specification Institute, Engineers Joint Contract Committee (EJCDC), American Institute of Architects (AIA), Associated General Contractors (AGC) and trade standards such as ANSI, ASTM, and others.
 Students are required to develop and assemble a mock-up set of contract documents and develop agreements/contracts.
 Arbitration, design-build, and partnering are discussed.
-(Prerequisites: CVET-170 or equivalent course.
-This course is restricted to CVET-BS or CONMGT-MN students.)
+(This course is restricted to CVET-BS or CONMGT-MN students.)
 Lecture 3 (Spring).

 Sustainable Building Design & Construction

-Course material will focus on the design, engineering, and construction of sustainable buildings and how the construction manager guides the project team to meet the owner's objectives of a sustainable facility.
+Course material will focus on the design, engineering, and construction of sustainable buildings and how the construction manager guides the project team to meet the owner’s objectives of a sustainable facility.
 Students will explore the primary differences and similarities between the different green building rating systems, including the Leadership in Energy and Environmental Design (LEED) rating system developed by the U.S. Green Building Council.
-(Prerequisites: CVET-170 or equivalent course.)
-Lecture 3 (Fall).
+This course may be cross-listed with CONM-690; BSMS program students are advised to enroll in the graduate level course.
+Lecture 3 (Spring).

 This course is designed to cover construction health and safety hazards and will study OSHA regulations in depth.
 Students get to handle and investigate construction safety issues, the OSHA standards addressing trench excavation, scaffolding, temporary electric circuits, fall protection, HAZCOM, underground construction are studied.
 Lecture 3 (Spring).